Frances Lee: Silent film career

-Moving to Hollywood in the mid-1920s to pursue acting, Lee received her first film role in 1924, starring in Hello and Goodbye, a comedy short film.
-That brought her to the attention of the studios and launched her into a very successful and busy silent film career.
+Moving to Hollywood in the mid-1920s to pursue acting, Lee received her first film role in 1924, starring in Hello and Goodbye, a comedy short film that brought her to the attention of the studios and launched her into a very successful and busy silent film career.
 In 1925, Lee had roles in three films, and in 1926 her number of films jumped to seven.
-Lee was a frequent guest at the home of Mary Pickford and Douglas Fairbanks and became friends with other notable Hollywood legends, to include Rudolph Valentino until his death in 1926.
+Lee was a frequent guest at the home of Mary Pickford and Douglas Fairbanks and became friends with other notable Hollywood legends, including Rudolph Valentino until his death in 1926.
 In 1927 she had roles in five films and was selected as one of thirteen girls to be WAMPAS Baby Stars, which that year included silent film star Sally Phipps and actress Barbara Kent.

-The year 1928 was a big year for Lee, as she starred in nine films, the most memorable of which was Sweeties with Bobby Vernon.
+1928 was a successful year for Lee, as she starred in nine films, the most memorable of which was Sweeties with Bobby Vernon.
 Her biggest year by far was 1929, when she starred in ten films, including the lead role in Stage Struck Susie opposite Eddie Barry and Divorce Made Easy starring alongside Marie Prevost and Douglas MacLean.
 In 1934, she married Alexander Bennett, brother to Australian silent film actress Enid Bennett.
 Their wedding was attended by such Hollywood legends as Enid Bennett's husband, film producer Fred Niblo; actresses Gloria Swanson and Greta Garbo; and actors Rod La Rocque and John Gilbert.